-4.2.2.3 Land disturbance
+4.2.2.4 Land disturbance

 A strategy should be developed that will minimise the amount of land disturbed at any one time.
 The strategic approach to progressive rehabilitation of landforms and final decommissioning should be described with particular regard to the impacts in the short, medium and long timeframes.
 The methods to be used for the proposal, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.
-However, a description of erosion and sediment control could be deferred to section 4.2.2.5.
+However, a description of erosion and sediment control could be deferred to Section 4.2.2.6.
 Any proposals to disturb land that would impede or divert overland flow or waterways, and any subsequent reinstatement, during construction or operations should be first described in this section.
-However, the potential impacts of interfering with flow on the quantity and quality of water resources should be assessed in section 4.4.
+However, the potential impacts of interfering with flow on the quantity and quality of water resources should be assessed in Section 4.5.
 Also, the final drainage and seepage control systems and any long-term monitoring plans should be described.

-In addition to assessing the operational phase of land disturbance, the EIS should address the ultimate changes following implementation of the decommissioning and rehabilitation plan described in section 3.7.
+In addition to assessing the operational phase of land disturbance, the EIS should address the ultimate changes following implementation of the decommissioning and rehabilitation plan described in Section 3.7.
 The EIS should detail the proposed long-term changes that will occur to the land after mining ceases compared to the situation before mining commences.
 Those changes should be illustrated on maps at a suitable scale and with contours at intervals sufficient to assess the likely drainage pattern for ground and surface waters (though the assessment of the impacts on drainage and water quality should be provided in the water resources section of the EIS).
 The mitigation measures for land disturbance to be used on decommissioning the site should be assessed in sufficient detail to decide their feasibility.
-In particular, the EIS should address the long-term stability of final voids and spoil dumps, safety of access to the site after surrender of the lease, and the residual risks that will be transferred to the subsequent landholder.